-Obtain a NEW closed-top, UN/NA-rated, 55-gallon metaland required labels from EQD IAW Chapter 3.
+Step 1 Obtain a NEW closed-top, UN/NA-rated,

+55-gallon metal drum and the required labels from EQD IAW Chapter 3.

-Mark and label the drum with the words "Hazardous Material," "F-24," the Accumulation Start Date, the Flammable Liquid Hazard Class and the below GHS/OSHA labels upon adding the first drop of waste.
+Mark and label the drum with the words "Hazardous Waste "Contaminated F24" Contaminated Diesel" or Contaminated Mogas.," the Accumulation Start Date, the Flammable Liquid Hazard Class and the below GHS/OSHA labels upon adding waste.